visgl/react-map-gl/docs/developer-guide.md

     $ git cherry-pick 1238140a
     ```

-    And add its commit message to CHANGELOG.md:
+    If the commit affects code that is published to npm, add its commit message to CHANGELOG.md:

     ```
     ## 3.3.4 (Aug 4, 2018)